List of Jimmy Neutron characters: Officer Tubbs

+Cap'n Betty

-Cap'n Betty is an odd sailor who knows about a monster that Jimmy is trying to reveal to be false.
+Cap'n Betty (voiced by Jim Cummings) is an odd sailor who knows about a monster that Jimmy is trying to reveal to be false.
 He appears in "Monster Hunt", "My Big Fat Spy Wedding", and has numerous cameos throughout the series, many of them well-hidden.
 He is a parody of Quint from Jaws.

+Commander Baker

 Commander Baker (voiced by Michael Clarke Duncan) is an African American who is the Big Top Secret Organization commander.
 It is stated in "My Big Fat Spy Wedding" he did something illegal when he implanted a tracking chip inside Beautiful Gorgeous's head.
 He is also at a constant upset by all the embarrassing pictures of him when he is showing Jimmy his mission.
 He appears in the episodes "Operation: Rescue Jet Fusion" and "My Big Fat Spy Wedding".

+Corky Shimatzu

 Corky Shimatzu (voiced by Billy West) is a famous Japanese big-shot television producer, whose catchphrase is "Super Fantastic!"

+Ernest Abercrombie

-Ernest Abercrombie (voiced by Mark DeCarlo) is a military general who appears in two episodes.
+Ernest Abercrombie (voiced by Mark DeCarlo) is a military general who appears in two episodes and the film.
+In the film, he appears briefly when the military notices Jimmy's rocket.
 In the first season, he is shown as having a lack of knowledge about the military as Retroville faces the threat of Miss Fowl, who has become an overgrown monster, inadvertently because of Jimmy.
 His second appearance occurs in the third season, when he detains Jimmy and his friends after they obtain superhero powers and are mistaken by Retroville citizens as mutants.

+Flippy

-Flippy is Hugh's dummy and a semi-villain.
+Flippy (voiced by Mark DeCarlo) is Hugh's dummy and a semi-villain.
 He was used as firewood to ward off the Twonkies in the season-three premiere episode, "Attack of the Twonkies".
 He also appears in "Flippy".

+Hank McSpanky

 Hank McSpanky is the founder of a chain of fast food restaurants named McSpanky's.
 It is said that he is Scottish.
 He once met Jimmy's father, with whom he almost went into business.

+Jet Fusion

 Jet Fusion (voiced by Christian Slater) is an athlete, actor, and spy who is admired by Jimmy, Carl, and Sheen.
-He appears in the episodes "Operation: Rescue Jet Fusion" and "My Big Fat Spy Wedding".
-His name is a play on James Bond.
+His name is a play on James Bond and wears a tuxedo with the sleeves torn off.